wangchengww/Tillandsia-compgenomics/Orthology/README.md

  **3) Compiling orthology and annotation results**

 For the global run, I wanted to compile orthology information per gene with its location in the genome.
-This was done first by extracting orthogroups that were not unique to *A. comosus* from the GeneCount.tsv file:
+First, I converted the N0.tsv file to a per-gene format which lists for each gene it's orthogroup and the orthogroup gene counts per species.
+Using the python script This was done by running the script `script_make_per_gene_og_table_calculate_counts.py` on N0.tsv.

+NOTE: In previous runs I created the per-gene orthology table by combining the N0.tsv file with the Orthogroups.GeneCounts.tsv file.
+However, the counts in the latter file don't agree with the genes reported in the former since they stem from different approaches.
+So the newest version, counts are inmediately calculated from N0.tsv in the python script, since results from the Orthogroups/ folder are deprecated.

+Since I am not interested in A.comosus specific orthogroups, these were removed from the new table:

-    cut -f 1,3,4 Orthogroups.GeneCount.tsv | awk '!($2 == 0 && $3 == 0) {print $0}' > orthogroup_counts_Tfas_Tlei.txt
+    awk '!($4 == 0 && $5 == 0) {print $0}' \
-This results in 20,507 orthogroups.
-The IDs of these orthogroups were then extracted and used to select the corresponding orthogroups in the file Phylogenetic_Hierarchical_Orthogroups/N0.tsv:
-    cut -f 1 orthogroup_counts_Tfas_Tlei.txt | tail -n+2 > tmp
-	grep -w -f tmp N0.tsv > orthogroups_Tfas_Tlei.txt

-The latter file was then reformatted from a per-orthogroup to a per-gene format using the script `script_make_og_per_gene.global.py`.
-In other words each line is a gene model and reports the orthogroup ID it belongs to.

-Then, counts were added to this table with `script_make_og_table_per_gene_with_counts.global.py`.
+    orthogroups_Tfas_Tlei_Acom.per_gene.txt > \
+	orthogroups_Tfas-Tlei-Acom.no_Acom_specific_og.txt

+This results in 20,507 orthogroups and 86,017 genes (31,551 Tfas genes, 32,568 Tlei genes, 21,898 Acom genes).

-Lastly, I ran the script `script_compile_gff_info_og_table.global.py` for each species separately to obtain the final per-gene table compiling location and orthology information:
+Then, I ran the script `script_compile_gff_info_og_table_all_species.py` to obtain the final per-gene table compiling location and orthology information:

-	python2 script_compile_gff_info_og_table.global.py \
+	python2 compile_pergene_orthology_gff_ino.py \
+	orthogroups_Tfas-Tlei-Acom.no_Acom_specific_og.txt \
-	orthogroups_Tfas_Tlei.per_gene.table.txt \
+	Tillandsia_leiboldiana_v1.2.edited_allfeatures.gff \
 	Tillandsia_fasciculata_v1.2.edited_allfeatures.gff \
-	Tfas_orthology_info_per_scaffold.txt

-    python2 script_compile_gff_info_og_table.global.py \
-	orthogroups_Tfas_Tlei.per_gene.table.txt \
-	Tillandsia_leiboldiana_v1.2.edited_allfeatures.gff \
-	Tlei_orthology_info_per_scaffold.txt

- I then removed all Tfas genes from the Tlei file and viceversa with grep:
-     grep -v "Tlei" Tfas_orthology_info_per_scaffold.txt > tmp
-     mv tmp Tfas_orthology_info_per_scaffold.txt

-Scaffold lengths were added later as well.
+	Acom_annotation.txt orthogroups_Tfas-Tlei-Acom.full-set.no_Acom_specific_og.all_info.txt

 **4) Analyzing the spatial and length distribution of global orthogroups**

 With this final table, I investigated where orthologous gene are mostly found in the genome and how long they are.
+To do this, I separated the Tlei and Tfas genes in separate files:

+    grep "Tlei" orthogroups_Tfas-Tlei-Acom.full-set.no_Acom_specific_og.all_info.txt > Tlei_orthology_info.txt
+    grep "Tfas"  orthogroups_Tfas-Tlei-Acom.full-set.no_Acom_specific_og.all_info.txt > Tfas_orthology_info.txt

+Lastly I added scaffolds lengths to these files and reshuffled the columns a bit to make it more logical for the next step with `add_scaffold_lengths.py`.

-This was done with the Rscript `Analyze_global_orthogroups.R`.
+The actual analysis was done in the Rscript `Analyze_global_orthogroups.R`.
 The analysis showed that more than 99 % of 1-to-1 orthologs are on the main scaffolds in the case of both assemblies (> 1 Mb).
 This also led to the inclusion of the 26th scaffold in *T. leiboldiana*, as it contained a non-negligible amount of orthologs.

 # Second run: Only gene models on main scaffolds (> 1 Mb) for T.fas and T. lei, all gene models of A.comosus